 - Know the schedule and route.
 If you’re not with them, know the route and have the kids (or the adult with them) check in with you during the evening.
 Have a set time they are expected to be home.

 - Do a search for sex offenders, and know which houses to avoid.
-Those houses are not allowed to participate or even put up decorations and must have their lights off.
+Those houses are not allowed to participate in passing out candy or even put up decorations and must have their lights off.

 - Avoid houses with their lights turned off.
 Partly for the reason above but that also is a signal of people not participating and do not wish to be disturbed.